Latest Gear Live Videos

 iPod touch 2G unboxing gallery

-You that 2G that was all excited about, being that it’s the thinnest iPod touch ever (despite being only the second one ever made)?
+You that 2G iPod touch that Apple was all excited about, being that it’s the thinnest iPod touch ever (despite being only the second one ever made)?
 We figured you guys might be interested in having us take a bunch of unboxing images of the one that just got delivered here to Gear Live HQ.
 Yeah, this thing is thin, and if you don’t already have a first-gen iPod touch, you should seriously look into this model if you’ve been waiting one.
 It’s a nice improvement over the original.
 Check out the rest of the images over at our iPod touch 2G unboxing gallery.

 iPod touch 2G unboxing